 You can take basic steps to help prevent sepsis.

-- Get the flu vaccine every year.
-Wash your hands frequently and avoid contact with those with a cold or the flu.
+- Wash your hands frequently and avoid people who have a cold or the flu.

 - To prevent pneumonia, meningitis, or other infections, get the pneumococcal vaccine.

 - Be sure to clean wounds and scrapes.
 Do not pick scabs.

 - Don’t smoke or use your tobacco products.
 Those who do not smoke are less likely to get a cold, flu, or pneumonia.

 - Follow your doctor’s directions to manage any chronic conditions you have.